Necrom4ncer/Online-Shop-Analisys/README.md

 2)Analysis of salesmen and their productivity.
-File 'Salesmen productivity analysis.docx' is the report of our second part(Salesmen analysis) FIle 'Salesmen productivity analysis.docx' is a Jupiter Notebook file with all of the actual analysis
+File 'Salesmen productivity analysis.docx' is the report of our second part(Salesmen analysis) FIle 'Salesmen productivity analysis.ipynb' is a Jupiter Notebook file with all of the actual analysis

 3)Delivery forecasting
-File 'Delivery forecast report.docx' is the report of our second part(Salesmen analysis) FIle 'Delivery forecast.docx' is a Jupiter Notebook file with all of the actual analysis
+File 'Delivery forecast report.docx' is the report of our second part(Salesmen analysis) FIle 'Delivery forecast.ipynb' is a Jupiter Notebook file with all of the actual analysis

+4)Clustering products by their features
+File 'Clustering Products.docx' is the report of our second part(Salesmen analysis) FIle 'Clustering.ipynb' is a Jupiter Notebook file with all of the actual analysis